Emerging Role of Biochemistry in Forensics

 Applications

-- Identification of unknown substances
+- Identifying unknown substances

-- Determination of the cause of death
+- Determining the cause of death

-- Linking suspects to crimes
+- Linking suspects to crimes through DNA analysis, bloodstain pattern analysis, etc.

-- Development of new forensic methods
+- Developing new forensic methods and technologies

 Conclusion